smichalka/Neurotech2023/README.md

 The preprocessData() function takes in lsl_data and marker_data and returns an "epoched" and filtered form of this that is ready for analysis.
 As a sanity check, each gesture's lsl data should be about 1400 samples by 4 channels, as the sensor samples at 1000hz and each gesture lasts 1.4 seconds.
 The data are high pass filtered at 5Hz.

+## Testing Data

+To test data live, you can use the `testData.py` file in the dataCollection folder.
+This file works similarly to the python data collection scripts, where you find a stream through the command line, select it, and go ahead with data collection.

+**Linking your classifier**
+In the `dataCollection` folder, there are two files: `runMatlabModel.m` and `runPythonModel.py`.
+These files contain starter code for functions that you can put your inference code in (use the .m file if you're working in MATLAB, use the .py file if you're using Python).
+These functions take in a data matrix, which is the same as the data matrix you get for every gesture from the data collection procedure.
+In these functions, add whatever code you need to get a rock-paper-scissors value from the data (eg. importing your classifier, etc.).

+**Calling with your classifier**
+To call this with your model, go to the `dataCollection` folder in the Neurotech folder.
+If you're using a MATLAB classifier, call `python3 testData.py --matlabmodel <path/to/runMatlabModel.m>`.
+If you're using a Python classifier, call `python3 testData.py --pythonmodel <path/to/runPythonModel.py>`.

 ### Common issues

 There is a log area for any errors that Python throws.
 Note that this doesn't auto clear, so it may be showing an earlier error.
 Pretty much all errors that show up